section-engineering-education/engineering-education/articles/js-and-web-apis/index.md

 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/js-promises-under-the-hood/hero.jpg
+  - url: /engineering-education/js-and-web-apis/hero.jpg
-Introduction    alt: JS Promises under the hood
+Introduction    alt: JS and Web APIs
 ---
 ### Introduction
 Pure JavaScript has a single thread of execution.
 Known as the [**main thread**](https://developer.mozilla.org/en-US/docs/Glossary/main_thread) in the browser context.
 "This means that long-running JavaScript functions can block the thread, leading to an unresponsive page and a bad user experience."[(MDN docs)](https://developer.mozilla.org/en-US/docs/Glossary/main_thread)